Running Blocks in a Docker container

 Setting up a CodeMeter license server

-A Docker container cannot directly access physical USB license key.
-To allow a Docker container to access a license available on the host computer (or any other computer running CodeMeter), the licens must be shared over the network using the "Server Access" feature of CodeMeter.
+To allow a Docker container to access a physical license key connected to the host computer (or any other accessible computer running CodeMeter), the license must be shared over the network using the "Server Access" feature of CodeMeter.

 The process of enabling the "Server Access" feature differs between Windows and Linux: